 Think like a large manufacturer that is planning to grow.
 These companies need to be able to easily ramp up their production lines in the future, but don’t want to over spend until their sales numbers justify the expansion.
 So while they would consider finding a large enough facility that allowed for planned growth, pre-wiring it and completing some of the interior finish, they would not buy additional production line equipment until it was required.

-The trick is to ensure construction is completed and readily allows for equipment to be moved in, set up and easily connected.
-There are now handy in-wall and floor junction boxes that facilitate running electrical wiring, IT cabling and plumbing.
+The trick is to ensure construction is completed and readily allows for modular dental equipment to be moved in, set up and easily connected.
+There are now handy in-wall and floor dental junction boxes that facilitate running electrical wiring, IT cabling and plumbing.
 These built-in boxes come neatly enclosed and don’t detract from an empty treatment room’s appearance, yet they make it very easy to connect equipment as needed.

-To maximize your office space cost, it is important to get the most from your space.
+To maximize your dental office space cost, it is important to get the most from your space.
 Building leases are based on a price per square foot, which is the horizontal dimension.
 Keep in mind you pay nothing more for the vertical space.
 Large dental cabinets require a big horizontal footprint without adding to treatment capability.
-Modern dental equipment is more compact and can integrate instruments, computer systems and monitors into one console, reducing the footprint and taking advantage of the vertical space.
+Modern dental delivery carts are more compact and can integrate instruments, computer systems and monitors into one console, reducing the footprint and taking advantage of the vertical space.
 You can design smaller treatment rooms yet achieve an open and spacious feeling for you and your patients.

 No matter what equipment you invest in as you start your practice, don’t feel like you have to buy it all at once.
 Take a phased approach instead.